Am I allowed to buy stock in competitors?

 Do you require only a demat account to buy shares in the market?
 The answer is that you will also require a trading account to buy shares in the market.
 A demat account is a repository of your shares.

-READ: How do you have a consistent art style?
+READ: How do you take a strong decision in life?

 How do you know which shares are good to buy?